Your time can change a life

 • Understand Community Support (CS) Services and its core features (Housing Transition Navigation, Housing Deposit/Rent, and Housing Tenancy).

-• Orienting consumers and conducting intake interviews to collect information and assess the needs and strength of each consumer and/or family.
+• Orient consumers and conduct intake interviews to collect information and assess the needs and strengths of each consumer and/or family.

 • Work closely with prospective Landlords/Property Managers to promote permanent housing opportunities for households that are experiencing homelessness and those that are at-risk of homelessness.

-• Coordinate with Landlords/Property Managers, FWJS Social Workers, and consumers in the housing process; sometimes including the application process and financial commitments related to housing.
+• Coordinate with Landlords/Property Managers and consumers in the housing process, sometimes including the application process and financial commitments related to housing.

 • Support the philosophy of consumer empowerment and respect for individual choices.

-• Conduct routine property updates, ensure Landlord/Property Manager is receiving rent payments, discuss any issues or potential issues, and address program non-compliance issues and evictions as required by Fair Housing standards.
+• Conduct routine property updates, ensure Landlord/Property Manager is receiving rent payments, discuss any issues or potential issues, and address program non-compliance issues and evictions as required by Fair Housing standards for a term of one year after lease-up (if the consumer allows).

 • Work with consumer to ensure maintenance issues are handled in a timely manner by the Landlord/Property Manager.